frank622/EC2_CPU_frequency/README.md

 | 8g/I8g Instances | AWS Graviton4 | 2.8GHz（2.7GHz for 48xlarge） |
 | p6e Instances | Nvidia Grace | 3.0GHz |

+*New instances requires compatibility with the new OS; otherwise,it may lead to performance regression.

 For any Questions,please contact me via email:frank622@gmail.com